devAYZ/todo-list-app/README.md

-# sq006-todo-list-team-collaboration
+# SQ006 Todo List App Team Collaboration

-A Todo List app to demonstrate how to work and collaborate as a team
+> A Todo List app to demonstrate how to work and collaborate as a team